evanTheTerribleWarrior/plugin-sendgrid-cli/README.md

 Reference of the API is [here](https://docs.sendgrid.com/api-reference)

 Also if you clone it and want to test with the Twilio CLI locally, the instructions are [here](https://github.com/twilio/twilio-cli/blob/main/docs/plugins.md)

+To be able to run this locally, also you need to add your SG Key `cp .env.example .env`